Taixuanjing: Content

 Numerically the symbols can be counted as ⚊ = 0, ⚋ = 1, 𝌀 = 2, and grouped into sets of four to count from 0 to 80.
-This is clearly intentional as this passage from chapter 8 of the Tài Xuán Jīng points out the principle of carrying and place value.
+This is clearly intentional as this passage from chapter 8 of the Taixuanjing points out the principle of carrying and place value.

 Translation

 An English translation by Michael Nylan was published in 1993.

 Unicode

-In the Unicode Standard, the Tai Xuan Jing Symbols block is an extension of the Yì Jīng symbols.
+In the Unicode Standard, the Tai Xuan Jing Symbols block is an extension of the I Ching symbols.
 Their Chinese aliases most accurately reflect their interpretation; for example, the Chinese alias of code point U+1D300 is "rén", which translates into English as man and yet the English alias is "MONOGRAM FOR EARTH".

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Tai Xuan Jing Symbols block: